-- Combine 2 cups raspberries, 2 cups blueberries, sugar and 3/4 cup water in a saucepan and bring to a boil.
+- Combine raspberries, sugar, lemon juice, and water in a saucepan on medium-high heat and bring to a boil.
+Stir in the jam.

 - Lower heat and simmer uncovered on medium-low heat, stirring occasionally, about 10 minutes.

-- Remove from heat and stir in remaining cup of raspberries.
+- Remove from heat and stir in raspberry liqueur.